smkyle2/Getting_Cleaning_Data/README.md

 I prefer underscores to points in variable names and since the make.names() function created a lot of variable names with two or three consecutive points, I used a series of gsub() to rename the variables into something that I consider to be much more clean looking.

 ### Comments
 For the final data set I just used the aggregate() function to get the mean by activity and subject.
-I